Baldenweger Buck

 The bare ridge drops steeply towards the west, north and east into the surrounding valleys of the Zastlerbach and Seebach.
-Only towards the south does it transition into a shallow saddle (1,452.8 m) that links the Baldenweger Buck with the Feldberg top.
+Only towards the south does it transition into a shallow saddle (1,450 m) that links the Baldenweger Buck with the Feldberg top.

-With its low isolation of 520 metres and a prominence of only 7.7 metres to the Feldberg, the Baldenweger Buck is not considered to be an independent eminence, but a subpeak of the Feldberg.
+With its low isolation of 410 metres and a prominence of only 11 metres to the Feldberg, the Baldenweger Buck is not considered to be an independent eminence, but a subordinate elevation of the Feldberg.
 As a result, the second highest summit in the Black Forest is usually seen as the lower, but more prominent, Seebuck.

 A waymarked footpath runs over the Baldenweger Buck from the Rinken via the Baldenweger Hut to the summit of the Feldberg.